 Oh, right, rubber on these is as sensitive as your girl in the morning which means that outdoor usage is highly not recommended.

-Except for the ugly toe box – the rest of the shoe did feel a slightly above average but never as a top-of-the-line signature model, which it is frankly.
+Except for the ugly toe box – the rest of the shoe did feel slightly above average but never as a top-of-the-line signature model, which it is frankly.
 Although, there were a few pieces that I’d like.
-First one being those suede panels on the sides – I didn’t like how it withstand wear – but as far as performance goes it acted well as a wall for my foot to hold on when moving laterally.
+The first one being those suede panels on the sides – I didn’t like how it withstood wear – but as far as performance goes it acted well as a wall for my foot to hold on when moving laterally.
 Also, that awesome mesh under the lacing & that giant pull tab made it easy and comfortable to put them on or off.